P2 poster

 Theme

-A colleague warns Angela about working too hard and missing what matters.
-The theme of isolation versus connection and the danger of being alone is introduced.
+A colleague warns Angela about working too late and being alone in the building, suggesting "you can't be too careful these days."
+The theme of isolation versus connection, and the danger of being invisible to others, is established.

 3